 Especially the 15.6” Laptops represent a sweet spot, that combine a large enough Screen while still being portable enough and having room for higher-end components that can be cooled well enough, so they don’t have to be throttled too often.

 As Laptop Manufacturers usually make good use of the available space in a Laptop chassis, the larger the Laptop, the more it usually weighs.

 A larger battery can offer more wattage, which means more performance for the in-built components, which means more required cooling.

 Another thing to note is that larger and high-performance Laptops can come with an external PSU that is a lot heavier than with smaller Laptops.

-Same, of course, can be applied to Monitors and Input Devices:
+The same, of course, can be applied to Monitors and Input Devices:

-You might want a lower-end, smaller and lightweight Laptop to carry around, but have additional Monitors, Keyboard, and Mouse available at the places you usually work at.
+You might want a lower-end, smaller, and lightweight Laptop to carry around but have additional Monitors, Keyboard, and Mouse available at the places you usually work at.